abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/2. AVL Tree/0_info/0_what_and_why/1_AVL.md

 # How AVL Tree re-balances itself ?

-- AVL Trees are special type of Binary Search Tree which automatically re-balances itself every time we insert or remove nodes
-- they do by insuring the difference between height of left sub-tree and right sub-tree is never more than 1.
+- AVL tree re-balances itself, they do by insuring the difference between height of left sub-tree and right sub-tree is never more than 1.
 - if difference is more than 1 then they re-balance themselves using rotation.

 ## Rotation